conference-ictac2023/webpage/school/index.md

 We plan to organize a training school on applied formal methods targeting master students, Ph.D. students, early-stage researchers, and lectures in computer science that want to get a taste of selected formal methods.

+If you want to give a lecture on applied formal methods, please contact the general chairs of ICTAC 2023!

 ## Lectures

 <div class="container">